yosephdev/quizzy/README.md

 ![Mobile Header](docs/header-mobile.jpg "Mobile Header")

+- **Interactive Navigation Menu**: A fully functional navigation menu that adapts to both desktop and mobile views.
+On desktop, the navigation items are displayed across the header, while on mobile, a hamburger menu icon reveals a dropdown menu for navigating the site.
+Smooth scrolling is implemented for a better user experience when navigating to different page sections.

 #### Navigation Menu

 - **Desktop Navigation**: The navigation items are centered in the header for a balanced and aesthetic appearance.